metispro/metispro-common/README.md

 <p>

-This project is inteded to contain low level common classes used across Metispro features and fuctionality.
+This project is intended to contain low level common classes used across Metispro features and fuctionality.

 </p>